Looksy-tech/SDK/README_EN.md

 2. Set a name, for example `Looksy WooCommerce Widget`.
 3. Paste the code below.
 4. Replace `YOUR_SHOP_TOKEN` with your store token.
-5. If needed, change the language using `data-lang`.
+5. If needed, change the language via `data-lang`.

 Available options: